Central Texas Veterans Health Care System

-The Central Texas Veterans Health Care System (CTVHCS), accredited by the Joint Commission, is comprised of two large Department of Veterans Affairs (VA) medical centers located in Temple and Waco, one stand-alone outpatient clinic in Austin, four community based outpatient clinics located in Brownwood, Bryan/College Station, Cedar Park, and Palestine plus a rural outreach clinic in La Grange.
+The Central Texas Veterans Health Care System (CTVHCS), accredited by the Joint Commission, is comprised of two large Department of Veterans Affairs (VA) medical centers located in Temple and Waco, a large stand-alone multi-specialty outpatient clinic in Austin, four outpatient clinics located in Brownwood, Bryan/College Station, Cedar Park, and Palestine plus a rural outreach clinic in La Grange.
 The system is one of the largest integrated health care systems in the United States and provides a full range of services including medical, surgical, psychiatric, and rehabilitation with inpatient medical/surgical hospital beds, a hospice unit, and community living center (CLC) beds.
-Located on its Waco campus, CTVHCS has one of the largest inpatient psychiatric facilities and one of only six Blind Rehabilitation Centers in the country.
-CTVHCS serves a Veteran population of more than 252,000, covers 35,243 square miles and eight congressional districts in 39 counties.
+Located on its Waco campus, CTVHCS has one of the largest inpatient psychiatric facilities and one of only 12 Blind Rehabilitation Centers in the country.
+CTVHCS serves a Veteran population of more than 252,000, covers 35,243 square miles and 11 congressional districts in 39 counties.

-In fiscal year (FY) 2012, CTVHCS treated 92,457 Veteran unique patients and recorded 9,020 inpatient admissions.
-Outpatient workload totaled 1,104,405 visits.
+In fiscal year (FY) 2015, CTVHCS treated 98,932 Veteran unique patients and recorded 8,553 inpatient admissions.
+Outpatient workload totaled 1,172,402 visits.
 CTVHCS collaborates with Fort Hood, the largest military base in the world with the biggest troop commitment to Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn (OEF/OIF/OND).
 CTVHCS provides transitional medical services and conducts PTSD and traumatic brain injury (TBI) research -- the signature illnesses of these conflicts.
+Opened in November 2014, is a 16-bed Central Texas Sleep Clinic in Killeen jointly operated by CTVHCS and Carl R. Darnall Army Medical Center.

 We offer services at the LaGrange VA Outreach Clinic and in four community-based outpatient clinics.
 These clinics are located in: